-Adding items to the Inbox with Apple Mail
+Adding to the Inbox with Apple Mail

 You won't always be in front of your computer when you need to enter something into OmniFocus.
 If you're able to send email (for example, with your cell phone or a friend's computer), you can send an email to yourself and have OmniFocus process it.
-To learn about processing actions from Mail, see the "Capture Methods" portion of OmniFocus Help.
+To learn about processing actions from Mail, see page 32 of the OmniFocus manual, or the "Processing Mail messages into actions" section of OmniFocus Help.